 - Cucumber would be a great addition to this salad!
-I was going to add it but totally forgot (I'd cut it up in fairly small cubes.
+I'd cut it up in fairly small cubes.
 I've also seen people add papaya.

 Questions?
 Leave me a comment below!
 As always, tag me #saltandlavender on Instagram so I can see your creations!

 - Small handful fresh cilantro chopped (optional but recommended)